 Try Neck Patches to Add Lift

 We're not new to the concept of beauty patches.
 Whether it's for acne or blackheads, beauty patches come in all forms, and they're loved in the beauty world for their quick results, ease of use, and versatility in being able to wear multiple at the same time.
 If you've been busy building your collection of turtlenecks, consider incorporating neck patches into your skin routine.
-These ones by SiO Beauty are made up of skin-hugging medical-grade silicone that when left on overnight, let you wake up to hydrated, silky-smooth skin.
-Medical-grade silicone brings moisture up from the lower layers of the skin, which results in plump skin come morning.
+These ones by SiO Beauty are made up of skin-hugging medical-grade silicone that when left on overnight, promises to let you wake up to hydrated, silky-smooth skin.
+According to the brand, medical-grade silicone brings moisture up from the lower layers of the skin, which results in plump skin come morning.
 And because the patches are compressed onto the neck, it promotes a flat, smooth surface free of lines.